 Luxor Diplomat 399L from 1951 was the top model of that Swedish manufacturer with a price tag of 775 kr.
 It is an AC/DC-set for which I paid 100 kr, the AC-version is 399W and the circuit diagram is the same as that for model 299 which dates from 1949.
 Because it has five SW-bands, 11-230 m with some bandspread on the 16-, 25- and 41-meter bands and a good logging dial, it was sought after among dx-ers but in other aspects the radio is in no way remarkable.
-The sensitivity on SW is 9-18 µV for 50 mW output measured with a 200 ohm signal source, the input is high impedance which works well for an endfed wire.
+The sensitivity is 10 µV for 50 mW output, the input is high impedance which works well for an endfed wire.
 On the LW- and MW-bands the bandwidth is increased in the first IF-transformer, a common fault is that the wires to the switch are mixed up and need to be changed.
 On the three high frequency SW-bands the oscillator is below the signal frequency which must be considered during trimming.

 One of the pushbuttons is meant for a local station and a set of coils is plugged into a tube socket.
 Mine is designed for the middle part of MW (900-1200 kHz).
 When broadcasts started on UKV in 1955-56 many people bought a separate tuner to connect to the gramophone input.
 In this particular radio some handy person included the tuner so that its controls are in an aperture on the left side, a unique solution making the radio useful for today´s programmes.

 The tubes are UCH21, UF21, UF21, UBL21, UBL21, UM4, UY1N.
 I replaced three tubes and the restoration included replacement of electrolytic capacitors and some flaked resistors.
 Contact spray was needed in potentiometers and contacts.
 The plate voltage is increased by means of a silicon diode across the rectifier tube.
 The unusual dial lighting uses four 110 V 4 W lamps but the dial is nevertheless unsufficiently lighted, green text over brown background gives poor contrast.
 The dx-er should have a low chair and keep the radio on a high table.

 Advert 1, advert 2, advert 3.

 Luxor Ambassadör 3098W from 1956-57 is one of the big tabletop radios, 62 cm wide and weighs 17 kg, and it is the successor to the previous 399.
 The chassis is the same as in the radiogram Aristokrat and by judging from the model names we understand that these sets represented Luxor´s upper class.
 This one cost 850 kr but I got away with 50 kr at an auction.
 The sound part is well developed with loudness volume control, separate controls for bass and treble, 7 W push-pull amplifier, two 8-inch speakers on the front and a 5-inch speakers on each side.
 The receiver part is average with two exceptions, a generous coverage of SW 11.5-210 m in three bands and that the UKV-FM band covers 86-108 MHz.
 The dial.
 On the AM-bands a 9 kHz-trap is placed across the output transformer and on SW2 the bandwidth is narrowed in the second IF-transformer.
-The sensitivity on SW and MW is 5-9 µV for 50 mW output, the input is high impedance.
+The sensitivity on SW is 10 µV for 50 mW output, the input is high impedance.
 The inductance of the antenna coupling coil is 5 µH on SW1, 97 µH on SW3, 268 µH on MW and 7.7 mH on LW.
 The ferrite antenna for MW can be turned from the front, with an external antenna switched in at one end position.
 There is also a speaker switch to use the built-in ones when Luxor´s tape recorder is connected.

 The tubes are ECC85, ECH81, EF85, EF80, EABC80, ECC83, EL84, EL84, EM80.
 The second IF-stage is used for FM only.
 Six tubes out of the nine needed replacement as well as the electrolytic capacitor and almost all brown paper capacitors of the brand "Farad", and the selenium rectifier is replaced with silicon diodes.
 The common stinginess of not using trimming capacitors in the antenna circuits on SW was found here so I added two for best sensitivity.
 The cords to the tuning capacitor and ferrite antenna were broken, the work to change them was tedious and the bakelite wheel on the capacitor shaft broke during the process.
 The treble sound was sharp and unpleasant so I modified the negative feedback circuit by removing a capacitor and that made an improvement, the frequency response now being 35-17000 Hz..